wapplegate/AccessTokenClient/README.md

 ## About

 This library provides a token client that can be used when you need to make `client_credentials` OAuth requests.
 Instead of re-writing the same token clients over and over again in your services, you can use this package to make those token requests easily.
-The package also includes advanced features like encryption and caching so access tokens can be reused.
+The package also includes the ability to cache access tokens so they can be reused.

 ## Installation